BlocProtocol/BLOC-wiki/docs/mining/Mining.md

 Unless you know what you are doing, please ***only*** download from the links below.

-There are currently a few different ways in which you can start mining TurtleCoin:
+There are currently a few different ways in which you can start mining BLOC:

 ### 1. [XMR-Stak](https://github.com/fireice-uk/xmr-stak)